ibowditch/userdocs/background.md

 and providing access to these records and reports using the {ref}`web portal<serverh>`.

 :::

-### Meeting Requirements with RFStag

-Any system which aims to replace the paper Attendance Book must meet all the above requirements.
-The RFSTag system addresses these requirements as follows:

-1. **Unique Identification**: The Member's signature is replaced by their {ref}`NFC tag<keyfobs>`, which is unique to them.

-1. **Participation**: Members {ref}`sign-in<easyway>` to a named activity/event on arrival at the station.

-1. **Physical Presence**: Members can only sign-in to an activity using the {ref}`Kiosk<kioskh>`, which is located at the Station.

-1. **Official Confirmation**:
-   The OIC can and should review any events they run and {ref}`sign them off<off-signoff>` electronically using the web portal, and amend them as needed.
-Only the OIC can change details of activities that they have organised and run.

-1. **Secure Storage**:
-   After an event is completed, the {ref}`only person who can change or amend the attendance records<off-signoff>` for an event is the OIC.
-Electronic audit trails record any changes made.

-1. **Long Term Storage**: Attendance records can be {ref}`exported for printing or electronic storage<annual-att>` for archiving by the District, in the same way as Attendance Books.
-Daily backups are made automatically, to prevent any data loss.

 :::{admonition} Why not use RFS ACTIV?

 RFS ACTIV is an excellent system for relaying callouts to members, and assisting with forming crews